JakyeRU/Larascord/README.md

 Your application should now be able to authenticate users using Discord.

+You can publish Larascord's configuration using the following command:
+* `php artisan vendor:publish --provider="JakyeRU\Larascord\LarascordServiceProvider" --tag="config"`

 ---
 # Larascord Routes
 > 💡 These routes can be found in the `routes/auth.php` file.